slonigiraf/whitepaper/slonigiraf/ENG.md

 *Table 2.
 Teacher monthly wages in USD per country.*

-### D - diploma price and R - reimbursement amount
+### Diploma price and reimbursement amount

-Let's calculate a reimbursement amount and a mean diploma price.
-We will use Ethiopia as a country with a minimal teacher wage to deal with small numbers during calculations.
+Let's calculate the reimbursement amount and mean diploma price by utilizing Ethiopia as an example, as its minimal teacher wages make it easier to work with small numbers in the calculations.

-A reimbursement is a money amount that a tutor pays to an expert who found that a tutee doesn't posses a skill which was underwritten in the diploma.
-An expert verifies several diplomas before he can find one with forgotten skill thus we need to estimate such number of diplomas.
-It's known that tutees forget [1 skill from 4 studied](https://link.springer.com/article/10.1007/s10643-022-01332-3) thus an expert should spend a time to verify 4 dimplomas on average to get 1 reimbursement.
-We identified experimentally that an expert need 1.5 minutes to verify 1 diploma, thus an expert spend 6 minutes (4*1.5) to get 1 reimbursement.
-So we can say that a reimbursement is equal to a price of 6 minutes work of an expert.
-As we wrote previously an expert wage on average is 3.16 higher than minimum teacher wage.

-Ethiopian minimum teacher wage is 30.20 USD per month.
-A minute of such work costs 0.003 USD:
+The minimum teacher wage in Ethiopia is 30.20 USD per month.
+To calculate the cost per minute of work, we must consider that a teacher works 21 days per month, 8 hours per day, and each hour is 60 minutes.
+Using these figures, we can determine that each minute of a teacher's work in Ethiopia costs 0.003 USD:

 $30.20 / (21 * 8 * 60) = 0.003$

-Thus 1 minute of an expert work price should equal to 0.00948 USD:
+As previously discussed, we use the minimum teacher wage of a country as a approximation for the cost of tutor work.
+Therefore, in Ethiopia, a minute of tutor work costs 0.003 USD.

+A reimbursement is a financial compensation paid by a tutor to an expert who discovers that a student does not possess a skill listed on their diploma.
+Experts must verify multiple diplomas to find one that is missing a skill, so we need to estimate how many diplomas are necessary.
+It is known that students [forget one skill out of four studied](https://link.springer.com/article/10.1007/s10643-022-01332-3), so an expert typically needs to verify four diplomas on average to get one reimbursement.
+Our experiments have shown that it takes an expert 1.5 minutes to verify one diploma, thus they spend 6 minutes (4*1.5) to get one reimbursement.
+Therefore, we can say that a reimbursement is equivalent to the cost of six minutes of an expert's work.
+As previously mentioned, an expert's salary is on average 3.16 times higher than the minimum teacher wage.
+Thus 1 minute of an expert work price should equal to 0.00948 USD in Ethiopia:

 $0.003 * 3.16 = 0.00948$